ruscoe/cobol/README.md

 `sudo apt-get install open-cobol`

-Compile one of these script by running:
+Compile one of these scripts by running:

 `cobc -x -o hello hello.cob`